 That’s why expense management systems should be as streamlined and digitized as possible, taking you all the way from procurement to payment.
 Reducing friction between employee spending, claim approval, and reimbursement can save time and money where it’s needed most and can free up resources for other AP processes.

 Systematize Transparent Reimbursements

-Employees need to be informed regarding how and when they will receive reimbursements for their business expenses.
-A transparent payment schedule should be the cornerstone of every expense management process, which will reliably spell out how and when employees can expect to receive their reimbursement and by what means (i.e., check or direct deposit).
+Employees need to be informed regarding how and when they’ll receive reimbursements for their business expenses.
+A transparent payment schedule should be the cornerstone of every expense management process, which will reliably spell out how and when employees can expect to receive their reimbursement and by what means (i.e. check or direct deposit).

 Whenever reimbursements are issued, the reimbursed employee should be made aware via a signifier or statement on their paycheck.
 This is an important step in ensuring transparency and building rapport between the employee and employer and can prevent frustration and confusion down the road.

 Automated payroll or accounts payable automation solutions can help streamline these processes so they don’t have to be inputted manually.

 Find Expense Management Tools That Work for You

 Expense management should be simple, transparent, and streamlined.
 Fortunately, trusted expense management tools exist that can help migrate your existing systems to the digital space.